wblumberg/SHARPpy/README.md

 =======================================================================
 ### Running the SHARPpy GUI

-To run the SHARPpy GUI and interact with real-time observed and forecast soundings, copy the runsharp folder to the location at which you wish to run the program.
-Navigate to that folder in your terminal and run the following command:
+To run the SHARPpy GUI and interact with real-time observed and forecast soundings, navigate to the `runsharp/` folder contained within your SHARPpy directory.
+Once there, run the following command:

     python full_gui.py

+As of May 8th, 2015, moving the `runsharp/` folder or full_gui.py will break your SHARPpy program.
+This issue will be fixed in a future release.

 =======================================================================
 ### Scripting with SHARPpy